tuankhoin/server-system-learning/README.md

 * Editing a file: `sudo editor file_directory`.
 For `editor`, I would recommend `nano` and `vim`.
 By default they are installed with the OS, and `nano` is easier to use if you know nothing yet.

+* `mkdir location/directory_name/`: Creating a new directory/folder.

 * Scrolling up or down the terminal: `Shift` + `Page up`/`Page down`.

+**Tips:** During a manual installation I have accidently made a mistake: moving the whole system folder `/etc` to a non-existent location and ended up losing a day to install a new virtual machine and bring the old files in.

+* How to avoid: See this [thread](https://askubuntu.com/questions/841449/file-lost-using-mv).
+* How to access your disk files: the .vmdk files, your hard drive files (you can find them in your set Virtual Machine storing folder) can be opened as an archive using 7-Zip.
+You can extract most of the files, but you cannot modify it.

 **Try this:** Try them out!